ansys/pylumerical/doc/source/user_guide/accessing_simulation_results.rst

 Simulation results are typically stored in datasets simulation or monitor objects Lumerical products.
 This article will describe how datasets and raw simulation data can be accessed and processed when using the Python API.

-For more information on how basic datatypes are translated and best practices when transferring data, see the article on :doc:`Passing data <passing_data>`, for more information on Lumerical datasets, see the Lumerical Knowledge Base article `Introduction to lumerical datasets <https://optics.ansys.com/hc/en-us/articles/360034409554-Introduction-to-Lumerical-datasets>`__.
+For more information on how basic data types are translated and best practices when transferring data, see the article on :doc:`Passing data <passing_data>`, for more information on Lumerical datasets, see the Lumerical Knowledge Base article `Introduction to lumerical datasets <https://optics.ansys.com/hc/en-us/articles/360034409554-Introduction-to-Lumerical-datasets>`__.

 Accessing datasets
 -------------------